duckyfuz/treehouse/README.md

 ### 🪣 Amplify Storage (with S3)

-Adding a S3 bucket to my project was extremely easy with Amplify Studio.
-As my app did not require special permissions, it took minimal time to figure out the authorization rules I needed.
+Integrating an S3 bucket into my project was a breeze with the help of Amplify Studio.
+The user-friendly interface and clear instructions made the process remarkably easy, even for someone without extensive experience in cloud storage.
+Since my app's requirements were straightforward, figuring out the necessary authorization rules was a quick task.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690377857536/11dd515e-758a-4471-8e62-387351034a6d.png align="center")

-Fetching data from the S3 bucket was simple as well - especially after figuring out how to utilise the `public/`, `protected/` and `private/` folders of the bucket.
+Fetching data from the S3 bucket proved to be just as straightforward - especially after figuring out how to utilise the `public/`, `protected/` and `private/` folders of the bucket.
 For this project, I mainly used the `public/` folder - after all, the pictures are meant to be shared among everyone!

 ### 💬 Amplify In-App Messaging